Readit News logoReadit News

 This approach can greatly simplify and reduce dependency formation on one cloud service in particular.

-TobbenTM · a year ago
+TobbenTM · 2 years ago

 Fully managed so I can spend my time on actually building features.
 In my case, AWS is my go to cloud, and even with a couple of thousand users, Lambda for compute, DynamoDB for database and SNS+SQS for eventing is costing me less than 5€ per month.
 Yes, there are risks with serverless if you get DDOSed or whatever, but it’s a risk I’m fine with, and can mitigate with gateways in front if necessary.
 And Lambdas are not locking me in to AWS since I’m running “full” ASP.Net apps in them, so hosting them on actual compute platforms is an easy switch.

-romanhn · a year ago
+romanhn · 2 years ago

 Very similar tech stack here, with all the same motivations.
 Biggest differences are I'm using RDS for the database and have a slightly different approach for serverless compute.
 I started out with Lambda, but the cold start times were bugging me so I moved production hosting to App Runner, which is the next best thing (eliminates cold start without breaking the wallet).
 Kept staging environment on Lambda.
 Also using the "fat lambda" approach with ASP.NET apps, so no lock-in here.
 Spending about $35/mo total - RDS is the biggest contributor, then App Runner and other small things.